 While the benefits of energy are vast, its production has caused serious problems for underserved and fenceline communities.
 Scientists have concluded that greenhouse gases are the primary contributor of climate change.
 The absence of public and private investments in underserved communities, coupled with high-emitting facilities in fenceline communities has created a climate equity challenge.

 Low- and zero-emitting sources of energy that are expected to result from the current energy transition, along with deliberate and strategic community investments, will help to effectively address these challenges.

 HARC is committed to collaborating with businesses and government, and engaging in dialogue and collaboration with community leaders and members to help them participate in government decision-making, and gain access to government funding to develop and implement effective solutions to address climate equity, with a focus in the energy and water sectors.
-Our Climate Equity and Community Engagement program informs and supports co-development and implementation of climate equity and resilience initiatives in underserved communities.
+Our Climate Equity and Community Resilience program informs and supports co-development and implementation of climate equity and resilience initiatives in underserved communities.